San Juanillo

 The San Juanillo was the Manila galleon which wrecked on a beach at Baja California in late 1578 or early 1579, thus becoming the first shipwreck on the coast of the Californias.

 Voyage

 In the thirteenth year of the Manila galleon voyages, Francisco de Sande appointed Juan de Ribera as captain of the San Juanillo.
 While no records exist, the usual course was north, then east across the Pacific until land was sighted, often at about 42 degrees north.
 The ship then turned south.

 Baja California

 Likely, the voyage had been delayed by becalming, unfavorable winds and/or storms.
 Likely having lost many sailors and with the remaining men sick with scurvy, the ship lost control.
 It sailed into a beach and water filled its interior.
-Teredo (bivalve)Teredos chewed through the wax blocks.
+Teredos chewed through the wax blocks.
 A couple of years later, a storm tore the wreck apart, spreading parts of the ship and its cargo up and down the beach for miles.